All Episodes

 This is not what we want it to be.

-We don't like this stuff is happening.
+We don't like this stuff that's happening.

-But we know that hands up don't shoot was a lie.
+But we know that Hands Up Don't Shoot was a lie.

 It did not happen.

-What if Obama had simply done a national address and told everybody that black, or that hands up don't shoot didn't happen, that he trusts the grand jury in Missouri, and they came back with the right thing that happened.
+What if Obama had simply done a national address and told everybody that black or that hands up don't shoot didn't happen, that he trusts the grand jury in Missouri, and they came back with the right thing that happened.

 They got it right.